adam-lafontaine/CMS/site-punk-run/about/content.md

 There is no artistic talent on the team.
 Only programming talent.
 And 'free' is within budget.

 ### What is the game about?
 So far just running, jumping and spawing random sprites on screen.
-The rule for development is that only art from the above asset packs can be used for the game.
+The rule is that only art from the above asset packs can be used.
 Anything else is on the table

 ### What game engine?
-None.
+There is no game engine talent on the team.
 Just old fashioned C++ with SDL3.
-There is no game engine talent on the team.
-Development is faster with an engine, but flexibility is the priority for this project.
+Flexibility is the priority for this project.

 ### What gaming platforms?
 Basically any.
 The code 'targets' [SDL3](https://wiki.libsdl.org/SDL3/FrontPage).
 SDL supports several platforms.
-Currently there are [prototypes](https://almostalwaysadam.itch.io/punk-run) available for Windows, Linux, and WASM (browser).
+Currently there are [prototypes](https://almostalwaysadam.itch.io/punk-run) available for Windows, Linux, and most web browsers.

-### Will the game contain AI generated content?
+### Does the game contain AI generated content?
-No.  I don't want to have to delete my account.
+No.  I don't want to delete my account.

 ### What's next?
 TBD.
 Something new is added with each update.
 As the project matures, this site will have a section for planned features and thier progress.